forceworkbench/forceworkbench/workbench/bulkclient/readme.txt

 Developed By Ryan Brainard

-The files in this folder make up a client for PHP developers to interact with the REST-based Force.com Bulk API 21.0 to asynchronously insert, update, and upsert data to Salesforce.
+The files in this folder make up a client for PHP developers to interact with the REST-based Force.com Bulk API 21.0 to asynchronously insert, update, upsert, and query data to Salesforce.
 Please see the individual files below for more
 information:

 * BulkApiClientSample.php -- START HERE: sample code and explanations